-- 1. Parents must submit an educational trip request form two days prior to the day(s) of absence.
+- 1. Parents must submit an educational trip request form two days before the day(s) of absence.
 A form is provided by the school for completion by the parent. - 2.
 Student participants must be under the direction and supervision of the parents or an approved adult. - 3.
 Parents must supply an itinerary or list of places of educational value to be visited. - 4.
 Assignments are to be handed in on the first day the student returns to school. - 5.
 Approved educational trips will be limited to five school days.

 Absences for hunting and fishing generally do not come under the category of an educational trip or tour and are classified as unexcused/unlawful.
+Students are permitted one excused day for the Farm Show, forms can be found in the office.
+This should be done prior to the day of the trip.

 The school reserves the right to limit the number of trips and/or the number of absences classified as excused for any one trip.
-Other exceptions and additions to this policy may be made by the principal based upon the circumstances associated with the educational trip.
+Other exceptions and additions to this policy may be made by the principal based on the circumstances associated with the educational trip.